rackerlabs/technical-blog/content/blog/2020/2020-12-17-cloudformation-nested-stacks-the-easy-way/index.md

 bio: "Ethan is a Sr. Manager, Architecture and Engineering for Rackspace Technologies.
 He loves working in and around the cloud, with a penchant for Kubernetes, Automation, and generally making customer's lives easier.
-Based in Austin, Texas, he spend his free time work running, spending time with family, and being outside every possible moment."
+Based in Austin, Texas, he spend his free time running, spending time with family, and being outside for every possible moment."
 published: true
 authorIsRacker: true
 categories: